Find Your Club!

 Advisor: Steve Murrell, (313) 317-1536; email@example.com

 Students learn about baking and pastry arts.
-The club provides the opportunity to learn about careers in baking and pastry arts and improve skills in baking and pastry.
+The club provides the opportunity to learn about careers in baking and pastry arts.
 Students participate in community events to refine and improve their skills and increase their self-confidence.

 Community Service Club

-The club promotes student involvement in community service projects at the college and within the community.
+The club promotes Acts of Kindness, and student involvement in community service projects at the college and within the community.
 Projects include campus activities, service based learning projects, and mentoring programs.
 This is a "hands on" club that encourages members to help others and make a difference in this world.